 Line 1.
-Contributions, Gifts, Grants, and Similar Amounts Received
+Contributions, Gifts, Grants, and Similar Amounts Received organizations, or raised by an outside professional fundraiser.

-- Report amounts received as voluntary contributions; (i.e., payments, or the part of any payment, for which the payer (donor) does not receive full retail value (fair market value) from the recipient (donee) organization). - · Enter the gross amounts of contributions, gifts, grants, and bequests that the organization received from individuals, trusts, corporations, estates, affiliates, foundations, public charities, and other exempt organizations, or raised by an outside professional fundraiser. - Report all related expenses on lines 12 through 16.
-You must show on line 13 professional fundraising fees relating to the gross amounts of contributions collected in the charity's name by fundraisers.
+• Report amounts received as voluntary contributions; (i.e., payments, or the part of any payment, for which the payer (donor) does not receive full retail value (fair market value) from the recipient (donee) organization).

+• Enter the gross amounts of contributions, gifts, grants, and bequests that the organization received from individuals, trusts, corporations, estates, affiliates, foundations, public charities, and other exempt